chinapedia/wikipedia.abstract.en/Page/Central_African_Republic.md

 In November 2012, Séléka, a coalition of rebel groups, took over towns in the northern and central regions of the country.
 These groups eventually reached a peace deal with the Bozizé's government in January 2013 involving a power sharing government[44] but this deal broke down and the rebels seized the capital in March 2013 and Bozizé fled the country.[45][46]

 Michel Djotodia took over as president.
 Prime Minister Nicolas Tiangaye requested a UN peacekeeping force from the UN Security Council and on 31 May former President Bozizé was indicted for crimes against humanity and incitement of genocide.[47]
 By the end of the year there were international warnings of a "genocide"[48][49] and fighting was largely from reprisal attacks on civilians from Seleka's predominantly Muslim fighters and Christian militias called "anti-balaka."[50]
-By August 2013, there were reports of over 200,000 internally displaced persons (IDPs)[51][52] Refugees_of_the_fighting_in_the_Central_African_Republic_observe_Rwandan_soldiers_being_dropped_off_at_Bangui_M'Poko_International_Airport_in_the_Central_African_Republic_Jan._19,_2014_140119-F-RN211-760.jpgs of the fighting in the Central African Republic, January 2014]]
+By August 2013, there were reports of over 200,000 internally displaced persons (IDPs)[51][52] s of the fighting in the Central African Republic, January 2014]]

 French President François Hollande called on the UN Security Council and African Union to increase their efforts to stabilize the country.
 On 18 February 2014, United Nations Secretary-General Ban Ki-moon called on the UN Security Council to immediately deploy 3,000 troops to the country, bolstering the 6,000 African Union soldiers and 2,000 French troops already in the country, to combat civilians being murdered in large numbers.
 The _Séléka_ government was said to be divided.[53] and in September 2013, Djotodia officially disbanded Seleka, but many rebels refused to disarm, becoming known as ex-Seleka, and veered further out of government control.[54]
 It is argued that the focus of the initial disarmament efforts exclusively on the Seleka inadvertently handed the anti-Balaka the upper hand, leading to the forced displacement of Muslim civilians by anti-Balaka in Bangui and western CAR.[55]